exterm/exterm.github.io/content/posts/2023-10-15-framework-13-1-year.md

 ![Screenshot of battery settings in Fedora Linux, showing 2 hours and 48 minutes remaining at 54% charge.
 Power mode is set to "Power Saver".](assets/framework-13-1-year/battery-life.png)

-Performance is as I'd expect in a thin-and-light but if this is important to you I'd recommend you look for up-to-date benchmarks of the model you're interested in ([example for 13th gen intel](https://www.pcgamer.com/framework-13-laptop-intel-core-i7-1370p-mainboard-review-benchmarks/)).
+Performance is as I'd expect in a thin-and-light.
+It's good but definitely impacted by the fact that a thin laptop can not dissipate heat as well as a desktop or a gaming laptop.
+If performance is important to you I'd recommend you look for up-to-date benchmarks of the model you're interested in ([example for 13th gen intel](https://www.pcgamer.com/framework-13-laptop-intel-core-i7-1370p-mainboard-review-benchmarks/)).

 A few niceties on top: the keyboard lighting adjusts in three brightness levels (and can be turned off) via shortcut.
 Even the power button brightness can be adjusted in the BIOS.
 The power button also has a nice feel to it, it's not too easy to press accidentally, and it has a built-in fingerprint reader that works perfectly.